 Let The Dominguez Firm Help You

 If your loss of a loved family member is due to an unexpected accident, you do not need to deal with the aftermath alone.
-For over 30 years, the Los Angeles wrongful death attorneys at The Dominguez Firm have helped countless families recover just compensation.
+For over 30 years, the Los Angeles wrongful death lawyers at The Dominguez Firm have helped countless families recover just compensation.
 On qualifying cases, our firm can also assist with funeral expenses.
 We provide award-winning legal representation with compassion during your time of grief.
 Our firm has obtained several million and multi-million dollar results in wrongful death cases.
 Find out how we can help.
 If there is no recovery, there is no fee nor costs.
 Call now for a free consultation about your Los Angeles wrongful death claim: 800-818-1818.